-In May 1998 General Atomics was awarded a Block 1 upgrade contract to expand the capabilities of the Predator system.
-System upgrades include development of an improved relief-on-station (ROS) system which allows continuous coverage over areas of interest without any loss of time on station, secure air traffic control voice relay, Ku-band satellite tuning and implementation of an air force mission support system (AFMSS).
+In May 1998, General Atomics, the parent company of GA-ASI, was awarded a Block 1 upgrade contract to expand the capabilities of the Predator system.
+System upgrades included the development of an improved relief-on-station (ROS) system which allows continuous coverage over areas of interest without any loss of time on station, secure air traffic control voice relay, Ku-band satellite tuning and the implementation of an air force mission support system (AFMSS).

-The upgrade also covers a more powerful turbocharged engine and wing de-icing systems to enable year-round operations.
-The upgraded Predator, the Predator B, was first operational in the Balkans.
+The upgrade also covered a more powerful turbocharged engine and wing de-icing systems to enable year-round operations.

-Initial operating capability was achieved in 2009.
-Two Block 0 Sky Warrior UAVs were deployed to Iraq in April 2008.
+The initial operating capability was achieved in 2009, while two Block 0 Sky Warrior UAVs were deployed to Iraq in April 2008.
 GA-ASI received $195.5m in funding from the US Army for the low-rate initial production of the Sky Warrior unmanned aircraft in July 2010.

-Also in August 2005, the US Department of Homeland Security / Customs and Border Protection (DHS/CBP) ordered two Predator B systems for monitoring of the US' south-west border.
 The first was delivered in late 2005, the second in September 2006.
-Two further systems were ordered in October 2006, for monitoring operations on the border with Canada.
+Two more systems were ordered in October 2006, for monitoring operations on the border with Canada.

 MQ-9 Reaper Hunter / Killer UAV

-In March 2005, the USAF awarded a further contract for the system design and development (SDD) of MQ-9 Reaper Hunter / Killer.
-21 MQ-9 have been ordered and eight delivered to the USAF.
+The USAF awarded a further contract for the system design and development (SDD) of MQ-9 Reaper Hunter / Killer in March 2005.
+It placed orders for 21 MQ-9s, while eight aircraft were initially delivered to the USAF.